RhubarbPHP/Module.RestApi/docs/basics.md

 ## Item resources

 If you need to represent a resource that has a unique identifier, you should extend `ItemRestResource` instead.
-This class adds one special property to the output "_id" which is can be used in passing to other requests etc.
+This class adds one special property to the output "_id" which can be used in passing to other requests etc.

 ``` php
 class DayOfTheWeek extends ItemRestResource